-For any new contracts entered into on or after 1 July 2019, the Group assesses whether a contract is or contains a lease.
+For any new contracts entered into, the Group assesses whether a contract is or contains a lease.
 A lease is defined as 'a contract or part of a contract, that conveys the right-to-use an asset for a period of time in exchange for consideration'.
-To apply this definition the Group assesses whether the contract meets three key evaluations which are whether:
+To apply this definition the Group assesses whether the contract meets three key evaluations, which are whether:

-- The contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the group. - The Group has the right to obtain substantially all of the economic benefits from the use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract - The Group has the right to direct the use of the identified asset throughout the period of use.
+- the contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the group. - the Group has the right to obtain substantially all of the economic benefits from the use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract - the Group has the right to direct the use of the identified asset throughout the period of use.